-Students are advised to attempt 1.981 Physics 1CE but if time-tabling difficulties arise or other exceptional circumstances prevail permission will be given to attempt 1.001 Physics I or 1.011 Higher Physics I. On successful completion of one of these latter subjects students will be exempted from one technical elective.
+"Students are advised to attempt 1.981 Physics 1CE but if time-tabling difficulties arise or other exceptional circumstances prevail permission will be given to attempt 1.001 Physics 1 or 1.011 Higher Physics I. On successful completion of one of these latter subjects students will be exempted from one technical Elective.

-••Students who have not satisfied the science prerequisite for 2 981 Chemistry 1CE (ie 2 unit Science including Physics or Chemistry or 4 unit Science (multistrand) in the percentile range 31-100) are advised to apply to enrol in two acceptable alternative subjects, 2.111 Introductory Chemistry and 2 121 Chemistry 1A.
+\\Students who have not satisfied the science prerequisite for 2.981 Chemistry 1CE (if 2 unit Science including Physics or Chemistry or 4 unit Science (multistrand) in the percentile range 31-1000 are advised to apply the enrol in two acceptable alternative subjects.
+2:111 Introductory Chemistry and 2:121 Chemistry IA.

-Students who have achieved a certain standard may attempt 10.011 Higher Mathematics I.
+\\\Students who have achieved a certain standard may attempt 10.011 Higher Mathematics I.

-†The combined degree program requires one Technical Elective, and three General Studies Electives (56 hours each) to be completed.
-Students who have completed General Studies electives on the oid basis (42 hours) will be informed of their General Studies requirements by the School.
-The technical electives are listed after Stage 7 in course 3620.
+†The combined degree program requires one Technical Elective, and three General Studies electives (56 hours each) to be completed.
+Students who have completed General Studies electives on the old basis (42 hours) will be informed of their General Studies requirements by the School.
+The Technical Electives are listed after Stage 7 in course 3620.
 The choice of the Technical Elective must be approved by the Head of the School of Civil Engineering.